SumoLogic/epigraph/idea-plugin/bugs.md

         // file2: namespace some; string Foo extends String   <-- either epigraph.String or some.String
 - Type ref completion should respect kinds, e.g. `record Foo extends <caret>` should only suggests records, with current one and all the parents removed
 - `java.lang.AssertionError: Stub list in names.esc has more elements than PSI`, not reproducible so far
-- `quoted` field/tag names not recognized as overriding same fields/tags (quoted or not) from parent type
 - renaming a tag should suggest to rename base/sub tags (like renaming a field does)
 - renaming a field/tag with `override` modifier should rename base members too (and sub-members with `override`)